shin71/Brain-Tumor-segmentation-using-UNET-AND-RESUNET/README.md

 <b><h3>INPUT Requirments</h3></b>
 <ul>
   <li> The input has to be grayscale image of shape 256*256*1</li>
-  <li> The intensities have to be normalize by divinding them by 255.0 </li>
+  <li> The intensities have to be normalize by dividing them by 255.0 </li>
 </ul>